 Figure 4.7 presents the distribution of households using electricity as the main source of lighting by district.
-In Gakenke district, only 1% of households use electricity as their main source of lighting, meaning that the district comes last within the Northern Province after Musanze (14.5%), Gicumbi (8.9), Burera (3.2%) and Rulindo (2.6%).
+In Gicumbi district, 8.9% of households use electricity as their main source of lighting, ranking the district second in Northern Province after Musanze (14.5%), and ahead of Rulindo (2.6), and Burera (3.2%) and Gakenke (1%).

-Urban areas have 46.1% of households using electricity as their main source of lighting while it is only 4.8% in rural areas and 10.8% at national level.
-Hence Gakenke district is below the national, urban and rural area averages.
+The urban area average for the proportion of households using electricity as the main source of lighting is 46.1%, while it is only 4.8% in rural areas and 10.8% at national level.
+Gicumbi district is therefore below the national and urban area averages.